 Staff may copy material either at home or at work.
 Another person may be able to copy on your behalf provided all requirements under the agreement are met.

 Students can copy television and radio programs on behalf of the University provided the copy is made for the educational purposes of the University and is marked in the appropriate manner.
-However, where a student is copying television and radio programs for his or her own studies, the copy is usually made under the fair dealing provisions of the Copyright Act and not Part VA of the Copyright Act.
+However, where a student is copying television and radio programs for his or her own studies, the copy is usually made under the fair dealing provisions of the Copyright Act and not the Educational Institutions - Statutory Licence provisions of the Copyright Act.
 The fair dealing provisions of the Copyright Act allow a student to make a fair use of an audio-visual work for the purpose of his or her own research or study.

 Performance includes all modes of visual or oral presentation of a work to the public such as:

 Exceptions to copyright infringement are where copyright has expired or the copyright owner(s) have licensed or permitted the work to be performed or the recording or film to be played or heard.
 In addition, the performance of a work in class may not be an infringement of copyright if all the following conditions are met: